 - A great option for traditional bows.

 - Fletchings glue quality is not so good.
-It might be fixing if they come off.
+It might need fixing if they come off.

-First, I recommend you to know your archery type to define the right arrow material.
+First, I reccomend you to know your archery type to define the right arrow material.
 Then you should consider your draw length.
-Lastly, if you determine your speed necessity, you can easily choose the best option for you.
+Lastly, if you determine your speed necessity, you can easily choose the best option for which arrow to buy.

 Remember that all arrows do the same thing.
-There is no such thing like ’’finding the best arrow’’.
+There is no such thing like ’’finding the best arrow.’’
 None of them will make you a legendary archer.
-I recommend you to just consider the parameters we talked about and choose which one fits you the best.
+I reccomend you to just consider the parameters we talked about and choose which one fits you the best.